7 of the best summer hikes near Bend, Oregon

 The hikes below are suitable for a range of skill levels, and they also cover a diverse range of landscapes, from beautiful waterfalls to ancient volcanic lava flows, hot springs, and underground lava caves.
 While some of these trails are open year-round, these hikes are usually best done in summer and fall.

-7 summer hikes near Bend, Oregon to add to your summer bucket list
+the best summer hikes near Bend, Oregon

 Paulina Peak Trail